nodogsplash/nodogsplash/docs/source/ndsctl.rst

     ``/usr/bin/ndsctl clients``

-* To print to stdout the list of clients in json format:
+* To print to stdout the list of clients and trusted devices in json format:

     ``/usr/bin/ndsctl json``